Senorise Perry

-Senorise Perry (born September 19, 1991) is an American football running back who is currently a free agent.
+Senorise Perry (born September 19, 1991) is an American former professional football running back and current college football coach.
+He is the running backs coach for Wofford College, a position he has held since 2023.
 He played college football at Louisville.
 He was signed by the Chicago Bears as an undrafted free agent in 2014 and has also played for the Miami Dolphins, Buffalo Bills, and Tennessee Titans.

-Early years
+Early life

 Perry attended and played high school football at Chattooga High School.

 College career

 Perry played college football at the University of Louisville from 2010 to 2013 under head coach Charlie Strong.
 In the 2011 season, he had 12 carries for 27 rushing yards and a rushing touchdown.
 In the 2012 season, he had 705 rushing yards and 11 rushing touchdowns.
 In the 2013 season, he had 677 rushing yards and six rushing touchdowns.
 During his career, he rushed for 1,409 yards on 289 carries with 18 touchdowns.

 Professional career

 Chicago Bears

-On May 19, 2014, Perry was signed by the Chicago Bears after going undrafted in the 2014 NFL Draft.
+On May 19, 2014, Perry was signed by the Chicago Bears after going undrafted in the 2014 NFL draft.
 In the 2014 season, Perry appeared on special teams in all 16 games, as well as having a team-high 17 special teams tackles and 2 forced fumbles on special teams.

 On September 1, 2015, Perry was placed on injured reserve with a foot injury.

 On August 28, 2016, Perry was waived by the Bears.
 He was later signed to the Bears' practice squad.
 On September 13, he was released from their practice squad.